 - Experience how the landscapes changes as we hike on the east coast before traversing Scotland to discover the rugged west coast and mountains.

-- Relax as you stay in two beautifully located hotels the Scottish Highlands
+- Relax as you stay in two beautifully located hotels in the Scottish Highlands

 - 6 nights accommodation in carefully selected hotels